 12. Life Coach

-Working as a life coach is another job that depends more on your knowledge and mental abilities than what you can do with your hands.
+Working as a life coach depends more on your mental abilities than what you can do with your hands.

-This is an incredibly rewarding role to work in since it gives you the opportunity to see people grow and change over time.
+It’s an incredibly rewarding role that gives you the opportunity to watch people grow over time and achieve their dreams.

 Average yearly income: $62,500 (JRNI)

-If you have incredible knowledge in a couple of fields, or you’re fantastic at holding an interesting conversation: working as a podcaster can be an awesome job.
+If you have deep knowledge in a particular field, or you’re a fantastic conversationalist, working as a podcaster might be for you.

-This is something you’ll have to build up over time unless you already have an audience, but if you can keep people interested by discussing niche topics that others are interested in, this is a fantastic job to aim for.
+It’s something you’ll have to build up over time, unless you already have an audience.
+But if you can keep people interested, this job has unlimited earning potential and lots of flexibility.

 Average yearly income: $67,000 (WNYCStudios)

-Although most may assume you need to be able to type to be a novelist: that’s not the case.
+Although most people assume you need to type by hand to be a novelist, that’s not the case.

-Most computers and phones have fantastic voice-to-text options; even Google Docs has options that will allow you to use voice-to-text to write.
+Most computers and phones have fantastic voice-to-text options, today.
+Google Docs even has voice-to-text capabilities for free.